naylafn/tutorial-adpro-7/README.md

 3. Singleton makes sure that there is only one instance in the entire app, but it doesn't provide automatic thread safety for modifications so we need to manually handle it.
 On the other hand, ```DashMap``` can handle this more efficiently. ```DashMap``` ensures thread safety without requiring explicit locking, plus it is ALREADY a Singleton since ```lazy_static!``` ensures only one instance exists.
 So we still need ```DashMap```, since Singleton alone doesn't solve concurrency efficiently.

 #### Reflection Publisher-2

+1. We need to separate ```Service``` and ```Repository``` from a ```Model``` to implement SOLID principle, which makes the code easier to test, maintain, and flexible to change.

+2. I think the app will be strongly coupled and become even more complex, it violates the SRP already because the program model is doing too much.
+If we want to change how notifications are handled, we will need to modify all models that interact with notifications.
+So if we only use the ```Model```,  it will lead to complex code, duplication, and maintainability issues.

+3. Yes, I’ve explored Postman, and it’s a great tool for testing APIs efficiently.
+It is useful for my projects because it works for any backend (Django and Springboot), and it can improve my group project collaboration with shared API documentation.

 #### Reflection Publisher-3